andreyeyy/tg-chat-stats/README.md

 # Telegram chat statistics
-⚠️⚠️ **THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND IS NOT YET FUNCTIONAL** ⚠️⚠️
+⚠️⚠️ **THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND IS NOT YET FULLY FUNCTIONAL** ⚠️⚠️

 ### What is it?
 A python tool that generates a simple web page which contains some statistics about your telegram chat with a friend